redpesk-labs/red-pak/QA/REDPAK.CNF.md

 .RULE REDPAK.CNF-U-VAL-CGR-MAP

-Within main *config* map, the map *cgroups* must have the below entries, all are optional:
+The map *config.cgroups* must have the below entries, all are optional, all are map:

 | name     | type   | description             |
 |----------|--------|-------------------------|